ClaireNeveu/golbi/README.md

 golbi
 =====

-A blogging CMS written in Haskell.
+Golbi is a blogging CMS written in Haskell.